ekollie/Escape/README.md

 ## Delete

-Deleting items from room
+Deleting items from the room
 Deleting items from inventory

 # User Story

-- User is able to inspect different locations throughout the room
+- The user can inspect different locations throughout the room
-- User is able to inspect items from locations
+- The user can inspect items from locations
-- User is able to inspect locks
+- The user can inspect locks
-- User is able to move through rooms when they are unlocked
+- The user can move through rooms when they are unlocked
-- User is able to add items to inventory
+- The user can add items to inventory
-- User is able to check inventory
+- The user can check inventory
-- User is able to use items from inventory
+- The user can use items from inventory

 # Classes